‘Grimm’ Season 6 Final Episode: Multiple Deaths, Nick Fights Someone Unexpected

 The penultimate episode of Grimm will finally reveal the origin of the mysterious stick, according to the episode’s synopsis.
 The revelation might make Nick regret that he became too dependent on it.

-And the final episode synopsis says that Nick turns to his ancestors for strength to save the world from a tragic end, while Monroe (Silas Weir Mitchell), Rosalee (Bree Turner) and Eve find a rare potion in the Spice Shop that may help Nick defeat his foe.
+And the final episode synopsis says that Nick turns to his ancestors for strength to save the world from a tragic end, while Monroe (Silas Weir Mitchell), Rosalee (Bree Turner), and Eve find a rare potion in the Spice Shop that may help Nick defeat his foe.

 Greenwalt told TV Insider that everything tragic that could happen would happen in Grimm series finale, adding that it was a “bold” and “extremely emotional” episode.